 Like all of Camp Bowen’s summer camp programs, Music Camp 2019 balances recreation and skills learning, with a focus on fun!
 At Camp Bowen, fun is at the core of what we do.
 Camp fires, hikes,, community outings, and board games are just some of the activities we offer.
 The skills taught through these fun activities prepare youth for truly life-long independence.

-- Youth ages 10 – 18 who are blind or Deafblind
+- Youth ages 10 – 18 who are low vision, blind, or Deafblind

 - Music Camp 2019, an introduction to band instruments